-The government has introduced a temporary new law allowing employees and workers to carry over up to 4 weeks' paid holiday into their next 2 holiday leave years.
+The government has introduced a new law allowing employees and workers to carry over up to 4 weeks' paid holiday into their next 2 holiday leave years.
 This law applies for any holiday the employee or worker does not take because of coronavirus, for example if:

 - they're self-isolating or too sick to take holiday before the end of their leave year

 - they've had to continue working and could not take paid holiday